mathaou/showcase/public/files/post1.md

 ## 19 Dec 2019
 ### Promises galore!

 In creating this portfolio/resume/personal website, I thought it might be nice to have a system where I could just write a series of individual, self-contained posts in markdown format, and then translate that document to [pug](https://pugjs.org/api/getting-started.html)#.
-It turned out to be a little bit more involved than that, since then generation didn't account for things like links inside of paragraphs or fenced code blocks.
-There was also plenty of async/await going on behind the scenes in order to make sure that the page didn't render before the conversion took place.
+It turned out to be a little bit more involved than that since then generation didn't account for things like links inside of paragraphs or fenced code blocks.
+There was also plenty of async/await going on behind the scenes to make sure that the page didn't render before the conversion took place.

 There's also the possibility that I over-thought/ over-engineered the whole thing and made a real SNAFU of a possibly simplistic matter.
 But at the time, this seemed to be the most elegant way to achieve what I wanted to do.